Biden: Putin should face war crimes trial for Bucha killings

 Associated Press

-WASHINGTON (AP) — President Joe Biden on Monday called for a war crimes trial against Russia President Vladimir Putin and said he’d seek more sanctions after reported atrocities in Ukraine.
+WASHINGTON (AP) — President Joe Biden on Monday called for Vladimir Putin to be tried for war crimes and said he’ll seek more sanctions against Russia after what he described as “outrageous” atrocities around Kyiv.
+One of the president’s top advisers said the Russians had exacted a horrible toll before making a “pell mell” retreat from around Ukraine’s capital to regroup for dangerous forays elsewhere.

-“You saw what happened in Bucha,” Biden said.
-He added that Putin “is a war criminal.”

 Biden and U.S. officials, however, stopped short of calling the actions genocide.